 - During a severe thunderstorm, the National Weather Service failed to warn residents of D.C. and much of the American Northeast — risking the lives of residents during the 2014 storm.

-- Earlier this year, the JetBlue data center experienced a network-wide failure that grounded all flights and stalled all operations.
+- The JetBlue data center experienced a network-wide failure that grounded all flights and stalled all operations.

 What’s also worrisome, is that according to the Avaya study, 1 out of 5 companies fired an IT employee after a significant downtime event in 2013.